komazwei/website/content/docs/index.md

 layout: Docs
 ---

-Welcome to the Agrista documentation.
+Welcome to the Agrista's documentation.